-For numerical reasons, due to the integration time step of 15 minutes and the Runge-Kutta 4 scheme, it is theoretically possible that particles beach even with NEMO or NWS data.
-This could happen for example in a region of coastal downwelling, since the particles are forced to stay at the surface and could be constantly transported towards the coast.
+For numerical reasons, due to the integration time step of 15 minutes and the Runge-Kutta 4 scheme, it is theoretically possible that particles beach even with NEMO or CMEMS data.
+This could happen for example in a region of coastal downwelling, since the MP particles are forced to stay at the surface and could be constantly transported towards the coast.
 The particle dynamics is thus implemented using separate kernels.
-At each time step, the particle position is first updated following NEMO or NWS advection.
+At each time step, the particle position is first updated following NEMO or CMEMS advection is first run.
 Then the particle is checked to still be located in a wet cell, otherwise it is pushed back to the sea using an artificial current.
-In a second step, the Stokes or diffusion kernels are run, where if the particle beaches, it stops moving.
+In a second step, the Stokes or diffusion kernels are run.
+In this step, if the particle beaches, it stops moving.
 In a final step, the particle age is updated.
-The kernel code as well as all the scripts running and post-processing the simulations are available at https://doi.org/10.5281/zenodo.3253693.
+The kernel code as well as all the scripts running and post-processing the simulations are available at https://doi.org/10.5281/zenodo.2525279.

-To compare the simulations, the Parcels raw results, consisting of particle position, age and beaching status exported every two days, are post-processed into the following maps and budgets.
+To compare the simulations, the Parcels raw results, consisting at particle position, age and beaching status exported every two days, are post-processed into the following maps and budgets.